JanSharp/VRCLockstep/notes.md

 Every other client does not run `OnInit`.
 Instead, all game states will be sent to new clients.
 Once all data has been received and deserialized, `OnClientBeginCatchUp(int playerId)` is raised **only on the new client**.
 This means `OnClientBeginCatchUp` is rather limited:

-- Can conditionally register event handlers that weren't registered in the initialization process (so ones that aren't using attributes, or were instantiated), using game states to determine which ones to register.
-After `OnClientBeginCatchUp` has run, the set of registered events must match the ones on every other client at that game tick.
-Even the order in which events got registered must match.
-This is the only non game state event allowed to change event registration.
 - **Must not** modify any game state.
 It is the only event raised by Lockstep with this restriction
 - Can, however, be used to save some non game state values.
-Just remember than when using said non game state values in order to modify the game state, you must send an input action and only modify the game state from within the input action handler
+Just remember that when using said non game state values in order to modify the game state, you must send an input action and only modify the game state from within the input action handler

 Speaking of input actions, similar to `OnInit`, as soon as `OnClientBeginCatchUp` is running, sending input actions is allowed, before then they are invalid and ignored.
 Therefore if you'd like to modify the game state in `OnClientBeginCatchUp` you must send an input action first.
 Note however that this input action has a very high likely hood of running many many game ticks after it was sent, since as the name of the event suggests, the client is just starting to catch up with all other clients.

-**Important:** Since even the order in which conditionally registered event handlers get registered must match on all clients, conditional event handlers are probably the most prone to desyncs.
-So while it is possible to do use them, and may potentially help with organization in some rare cases (involving instantiation, most likely), the vast majority of the time they only add a lot of complexity and risk for desyncs with little gain.

 After `OnClientBeginCatchUp` the Lockstep system begins rapidly running game ticks and raising events as well as input action handlers in those game ticks in order to catch up with every other client in the world.
 The reason why this client is behind in the first place is because sending all the game states to it may take some time, depending on the size of game states, so the client then has to run all actions performed after the game states were captured and sent over the network.

 Note that during this process, it is good to keep in mind that any input action sent will run many many game ticks in the future, after the clint is fully caught up.
 Depending on what the input action is for it may make more sense not to send it at all.
-To do so, remember that the system is currently catching up using some variable set in `OnClientBeginCatchUp`.
-The given variable can then be unset in `OnClientCaughtUp`, see below.
+To do so check the `IsCatchingUp` flag on Lockstep.

 Once the client has fully caught up and is now running at the game tick every other client is at, the `OnClientCaughtUp(int playerId)` event will be raised on _every client_.
-This is a Lockstep event like any other, which means modification to game states or changing event registration is allowed within this event handler.
+This is a Lockstep event like any other, which means modification to game states is allowed within this event handler.

 ## Joining and Leaving Clients